lolautruche/EzCoreExtraBundle/Resources/doc/view_parameters_providers.md

 A Parameters provider may expose options that one can set in the view configuration to alter the service behavior.

+Cherry on the cake, such services are reusable across all the content views in your eZ application.

 ## Parameters provider example

 In the following example we define a `MetaDataProvider` that provides the `ContentType` of each viewed content.